Moribabougou

 Moribabougou is a small town and rural commune in the Cercle of Kati in the Koulikoro Region of south-western Mali.
 It lies on the eastern outskirts of the greater Bamako area.
 In the 2009 census the commune had a population of 28,574.

 History

+The name of the town in Bambara refers to the home or hamlet (bugu) of a marabout (moriba).

 Moribabougou hosted two pre-service trainings for Peace Corps/Mali volunteers, one in 1981 and the second in 1983.
 Don Lawder's 1997 Fishing in the Sky: The Education of Namory Keita was in part an account of his experience in the latter.